maimond123/Opyt/README.md

 ## Why Opyt

 I kept bookmarking posts on X, subscribing to Substacks, and saving papers I meant to read.
 Most of them stayed unread.
-I wanted that material where I actually work and learn — so Opyt turns the sources you already follow and trust into a knowledge base, keeps adding to it as they publish, and answers from it in the client you already use.
+I wanted that material where I actually work and learn, so Opyt turns the sources you already follow and trust into a knowledge base, keeps adding to it as they publish, and answers from it in the client you already use.

 - **Nobody you did not choose.** Candidates are ranked off your own follows, Lists, subscriptions, bookmarks and likes.
 There is no recommendation model and no trending list.
 Zero hits is an answer: nobody you trust has touched the claim.
 - **Your backlog is searchable on the first run.** Everything you saved before today comes in during setup.
 You are not starting from an empty store.